ddnexus/pagy/docs/api/calendar/units.md

 ## Variables

-Being subclasses of `Pagy`, the `Pagy::Calendar::*` classes share most of their superclass infrastructure and variables, however they use a completely different way to paginate (e.g.: no `:count` nor `:limit` variables) and they have a few extra core variables.
+Being subclasses of `Pagy`, the `Pagy::Calendar::*` classes share most of their superclass infrastructure and options, however they use a completely different way to paginate (e.g.: no `:count` nor `:limit` options) and they have a few extra core options.

-The following variables are specific to `Pagy::Calendar::*` instances:
+The following options are specific to `Pagy::Calendar::*` instances:

 | Variable  | Description                                                                                               | Default |
 |:----------|:----------------------------------------------------------------------------------------------------------|:--------|